Blanche of Castile: Literature

 Blanche of Castile is mentioned in François Villon's 15th century poem Ballade des Dames du Temps Jadis (Ballad of Ladies of Times Past), together with other famous women of history and mythology.
-Blanche's selection as bride for Louis and travel to France is noted in Elizabeth Chadwick's The Autumn Throne.
+Blanche's selection as bride for Louis and travel to France is noted in Elizabeth Chadwick's The Autumn Throne and E. L. Konigsburg's A Proud Taste for Scarlet and Miniver.

-Blanche and Isabella of Angoulême are the main characters in Jean Plaidy's novel The Battle of the Queens, and she is briefly mentioned in Marcel Proust's Swann's Way.
+Blanche and Isabella of Angoulême are the main characters in Jean Plaidy's novel The Battle of the Queens, and she is briefly mentioned in Marcel Proust's Swann's Way, in a disaparaging way by Doctor Cottard and Brichot.

-Blanche is a key character in the novel "Four Sisters, All Queens", by Sherry Jones.
-She is also a central antagonist in the fictional middle grade novel, 'The Inquisitor's Tale', Written by Adam Gidwitz.
+Blanche is a key character in the novel Four Sisters, All Queens, by Sherry Jones, which focuses on her daughters-in-law Margaret of Provence and Beatrice of Provence and their sisters Sancha of Provence and Eleanor of Provence.
+She is a supporting character in the novel The Crown Rose by Fiona Avery, based on the life of her daughter Saint Isabelle of France.
+Blanche is also a central antagonist in the fictional middle grade novel, The Inquisitor's Tale, written by Adam Gidwitz.

-The character Blanche of Castile is featured in the Shakespearean history play King John.
+Blanche's betrothal is depicted in the Shakespearean history play King John.

-Blanche is mentioned disparagingly by a character (Doctor Cottard) in Proust's novel, "Swann’s Way".

 In popular culture

 An image of Blanche of Castile has been used on the home kit of French Rugby union team Stade Français since the 2008 season.

 During the 1950s French restaurateur Noël Corbu claimed that Blanche of Castile had deposited a treasure in Rennes-le-Château that was later discovered by Bérenger Saunière during the late 19th century.
 This was later utilised by Pierre Plantard in his development of the Priory of Sion mythology.